Your soil is probably a combination of these soils commonly found in gardens in the U.K., I have described them in more detail here;

 These plants will grow in chalky soil plants for chalky soil

-A simple way of testing your garden soil is to take a small amount of wet soil in your hand and knead it into a smooth paste and then roll it about between your hands to form a ball.
+A simple way of testing your garden soil is to take a small amount of wet soil in your hand.
+Knead it into a smooth paste, then roll it about between your hands to form a ball.

-It is easy to test the pH of your soil using a simple soil pH meter, which is simply pushed into the soil, I have featured it top left.
+It is easy to test the pH of your soil using a simple soil pH meter, which is simply pushed into the soil available from amazon.

-Or for a more detailed pH test, use the kit that includes colour charts and tubes featured left.
+Or for a more detailed pH test, use the kit that includes colour charts and tubes featured here.